yashsavalia1/mute-bot/README.md

 -mute	|   Mutes all the people in your voice chat.

--unmute	|   Unmutes all the poeple in your voice chat.
+-unmute	|   Unmutes all the people in your voice chat.